Urolithiasis Urinary Tract Stones and Bladder Stones

 - A large study identified an association between kidney stones, renal cell carcinoma (RCC) and upper tract urothelial carcinoma (UTUC) in people aged 55-69 years.

 - A possible link between coronary heart disease, stroke and renal stones has been detected.

 - Occasionally, rupture of a renal calyx can occur, leading to the formation of a urinoma.

 - It has been calculated that 95% of ureteral stones up to 4 mm pass within 40 days.

 - Stones between 5 mm and 10 mm in diameter pass spontaneously in about 50% of people.

-Recurrence of renal stones is common and therefore patients who have had a renal stone should be advised to adapt and adopt several lifestyle measures which will help to prevent or delay recurrence:
+Recurrence of urinary tract stones like renal stones or bladder stones is common and therefore patients who have had a renal stone should be advised to adapt and adopt several lifestyle measures which will help to prevent or delay recurrence:

 - Increase fluid intake to maintain urine output at 2-3 litres per day.